-G. H. Riley & Co., General Merchants, Stephen avenue West, Calgary, Alta - Among the best known and most deservedly successful merchants in this city, G. H. Riley & Co. are prominent.
+G. H. Riley & Co., General Merchants, Stephen avenue West, Calgary, Alta .- Among the best known and most deservedly successful merchants in this city, G. H. Riley & Co. are prominent.
 They commenced business here in 1887, and since that time they have persevered with an energy and determination that could not fail to command success.
 They occupy a handsome two-story building, fitted up and furnished with an especial view to the requirements of a first-class establishment.
 Energy and a thorough adaptation to and knowledge of their business have secured them a liberal patronage among the best class of citizens, and a steady and gradual increase in trade has been the gratifying result.
-Their storeroom is stocked with a full and complete assortment of foreign and domestic goods, embracing gents' furnishings, clothing, staple and fancy groceries, crockery, boots and shoes, etc. Their stock is kept in excellent order and condition, and they are almost daily reciving fresh goods, thus keeping their stock thoroughly replenished with the freshest and best class of articles.
+Their storeroom is stocked with a full and complete assortment of foreign and domestic goods, embracing gents' furnishings, clothing, staple and fancy groceries, crockery, boots and shoes, Their stock is kept in excellent order and condition, and they are almost daily reciving fresh goods, thus keeping their stock thoroughly replenished with the freshest and best class of articles.
 This firm has established an enviable business reputation, and is justly entitled to high position among the leading merchants of Calgary.

-W. H. Kinnisten, Bakery, Fruits, Confectionery and Fancy Groceries, Stephen avenue East, Calgary, Alta. -An important mercantile enterprise which has found Calgary a congenial centre for its operations is the fruit and confectionery trade.
-Mr. W. H. Kinnisten, whose store is on Stephen avenue East, in the centre of the business portion of the city, is favorably known as an extensive wholesale and retail dealer in foreign and domestic fruits (California fruits a specialty), candies, nuts, etc. He also has in stock a fine assortment of staple and fancy groceries, embracing sugars, teas, coffees, canned goods of end of his days' journey.
-There are but few hotels in the country, rarely more than two or three, where accommodations are found that will just meet a traveller's expectations.
-Calgary is numbered among the fortunate cities that has within her borders a house where real comfort can be found, not only in rooms but menage.
-The recent additions made to the Royal, the taste with which it is decorated, the newness and cleanliness of the rooms, and
+W. H. Kinnisten, Bakery, Fruits, Confectionery and Fancy Groceries, Stephen avenue East, Calgary, Alta.-An important mercantile enterprise which has found Calgary a congenial centre for its operations is the fruit and confectionery trade.
+Mr. W. H. Kinnisten, whose store is on Stephen avenue East, in the centre of the business portion of the city, is favorably known as an extensive wholesale and retail dealer in foreign and domestic fruits (California fruits a specialty), candies, nuts, etc. He also has in stock a fine assortment of staple and fancy groceries, embracing sugars, teas, coffees, canned goods of all kinds, etc. He is prepared to supply in large or small quantities.
+This business was founded in 1884 by the present proprietor, and from the very start has proved a success financially.
+Personally popular and thoroughly understanding the details of the business, the prospects for a steady development of Mr. Kinnisten's trade in the future are of the most favorable character.
+He also runs a first-class bakery in connection with the business.

-Davidson Bros., Jewellery, etc., Stephen avenue, Calgary, Alta.-Among the various and extensive growing industries of the Northwest which exercises an important influence upon our general (rade, there is none perhaps occupying a more prominent position than the jewellery trade.
+Davidson Bros., Jewellery, etc., Stephen avenue, Calgary, Alta.-Among the various and extensive growing industries of the Northwest which exercises an important influence upon our general trade, there is none perhaps occupying a more prominent position than the jewellery trade.
 Among the enterprising and popular firms in this line is that of Messrs.
 Davidson Bros., whose elegantly fitted up establishment is on Stephen avenue, a few doors east of the Royal Hotel.
 This house has been established four years, and by strict attention, coupled with a straightforward system of honorable dealing, they have built up a large, prosperous and permanent trade, both in Calgary and the surrounding country.
 The premises occupied are admirably arranged and equipped with every appliance and facility for the transacting of business.
 They carry a large and valuable stock of diamonds, gold and silver watches of all makes and styles, ladies' and gentlemen's jewellery and electroplate of all kinds.
 Being direct importers, they are able to offer advantages to customers which are hard to duplicate elsewhere.
 Only the best and most reliable goods are kept in stock, and they are offered at the lowest prices.
-The members of this firm are Messrs.
-C. N. Davidson and A. A. Davidson, gentlemen of high standing and sterling integrity, honorable and fair in all transactions.
+The members of this firm are Messrs, C. N. Davidson and A. A. Davidson, gentlemen of high standing and sterling integrity, honorable and fair in all transactions.